National Rural Letter Carriers' Association: History

 On January 17, 1962, President John F. Kennedy signed executive order 10988 establishing employee-management cooperation in the federal service.
 Rural carriers selected the NRLCA as their agent, and on July 12, the NRLCA became the first postal union to sign a national exclusive contract with the USPS.
 To qualify, unions needed to demonstrate that they did not discriminate based upon race.
 Thus, the stipulation that only white delegates shall be eligible to seats in the national convention was quietly lifted from article 3 of the NRLCA's constitution without the passing of a resolution or bylaw.
 Separate gender pay was also abolished in a ruling by Attorney General Robert F. Kennedy.

 On September 8, 1978, the NRLCA was the first postal union to come to an agreement on a new contract when contract negotiations between the USPS and its unions nearly resulted in an illegal mail strike.

 After the NALC severed bargaining ties with the American Postal Workers Union in 1994, NALC President Vince Sombrotto tried to get the NRLCA to join the NALC.
 His effort was unsuccessful.

 On November 14, 2008, the NRLCA withdrew support from the Quality of Work Life/Employee Involvement (QWL/EI) program.
 As the USPS funded all QWL-EI activities, it became more focused on issues supporting corporate goals.
 The NRLCA saw QWL/EI headed in a different direction than improving the "quality of work life" for rural carriers and managers alike.
 On December 12, 2008, the USPS confirmed that QWL/EI will be closed entirely.
 As NRLCA President Don Cantriel put it, "They were looking for an excuse to get rid of it; we gave it to them."

 On August 19, 2011, the NRLCA became the first labor union in the history of the United States Postal Service to elect a female president, Jeanette Dwyer, at its 107th National Convention in Savannah, Georgia.
 She served until 2018, when she chose not to run for re-election, and was succeeded by her Vice President, Ronnie Stutts.
-Dwyer rejoined the board to fill the remainder of Johnny Miller's unexpired term on November 21, 2020.
+Dwyer rejoined the board to fill the remainder of Johnny Miller's unexpired term on November 21, 2020, and stayed on the board until 2025.